Toroidal and toric models of fibrations over curves

-\begin{lem} Let $X\to Z$ be a surjective projective morphism between varieties, of relative dimension $\ge 1$.
-Then there exists a resolution $X'\to X$ so that the induced morphism $X'\to Z$ factors through a contraction $X'\to W/Z$ of relative dimension one. \end{lem} \begin{proof} Since $X\to Z$ is projective, it factors through a closed embedding $X\to \PP^n_Z$ followed by the projection $\PP^n_Z\to Z$.
+\begin{lem} Let $X\to Z$ be a surjective projective morphism between varieties, of relative dimension $\ge 1$, i.e. a general fibre of $X\to Z$ has dimension $\ge 1$.
+Then there exists a resolution $X'\to X$ so that the induced morphism $X'\to Z$ factors through a contraction $X'\to W/Z$ of relative dimension one. \end{lem} \begin{proof} Since $X\to Z$ is projective, it factors through a closed immersion $X\to \PP^n_Z$ followed by the projection $\PP^n_Z\to Z$.
 Changing the coordinates of $\PP^n$ and dropping one of them, we get a dominant rational map $\PP^n_Z\bir \PP^{n-1}_Z$ inducing a rational map $X\bir \PP^{n-1}_Z$.
 Let $Y$ be the image of the latter map.
 If $\dim X>\dim Y$, then take a resolution $X'\to X$ so that the induced map $X'\bir Y$ is a morphism, and let $X'\to W\to Y$ be the Stein factorisation of $X'\to Y$.
 Then $X'\to W$ is a contraction of relative dimension one, and $X'\to Z$ factors through $X'\to W$.
 Now assume that $X\bir Y$ is of relative dimension zero.
 Then we consider a rational map $\PP^{n-1}_Z\bir \PP^{n-2}_Z$ and argue similarly and so on. \end{proof}